-In a few posts here and there, folks were saying they encountered a fairly large snake that appeared to make a rattling sound.
-Naturally, that set off a major online debate.
+In a few posts here and there, folks have said they've encountered a fairly large snake that seemed to make a rattling sound.
+Naturally, that always sets off a major online debate.
 But here's the thing...
-There is a snake in the Maine woods that will rattle at you if you bother it.
+There actually is a snake in the Maine woods that "rattles" at you if you bother it.
 And, it may even bite you.
 But, you have nothing to fear at all.

 The Eastern Milk Snake is just about everywhere in Maine.
 There are probably small ones in your backyard right now.
 Maybe even big ones.
 But I used to see small ones all the time when I was a kid.
 They were pretty PO'd when you'd pick them up, and they'd bite hard enough to hang onto my finger.
 But we're talking 6-8 inches long...